Abrasive blasting is the process of forcibly propelling a high-pressure stream of abrasive material against a surface in order to:

 - Insurance work:

 We pride ourselves in work we have carried out for conservators in the art world restoring art sculptures back to their original beauty.

-Pressure cleaning with a high powered water cleaner is another service we offer removing graffiti and grime off walls and concrete floors.
+We also offer a service using a high powered water cleaner which is effective in removing graffiti and grime off walls and concrete floors.